 Morocco announce new board to develop growth of Women's club football

+Khadija Ila will chair a new board to oversee the growth of the Women's Super League and Second division in Morocco

-Morocco's leading female fooball administrator, Khadija Ila will chair a new six-member board to oversee the growth of the Women's Super League and Second division, the Royal Moroccan Football Federation (FRMF) has confirmed.
+Morocco's leading female football administrator, Khadija Ila will chair a new six-member board to oversee the growth of the Women's Super League and Second division, the Royal Moroccan Football Federation (FRMF) has confirmed.

 Joining Ila on the high-powered panel are Hicham Soussi of Raja Ait Azza, AS Far's El Bahia Yahmidi, Mohamed Salak of Club Sportif Atlas and second division club representatives Fadoua Chernane and Saleh Ould El Arabia.

-The committee consists of two representatives of the top division clubs, one representative of the second tier clubs, one representative of the referees' group, one representative of the coaches' group and one representative of the former players' group.
+The committee consists of two representatives of the division one clubs, one representative of the second division clubs, one representative of the referees' group, one representative of the coaches' group and one representative of the former players' group.

 "Ila will chair the NWFF for the next four years as part of FRMF's strategy to develop women's football," the FRMF said in a statement.